 Day 4: Koh Lanta – Phi Phi Islands

 The spectacular vertical cliffs that slope beyond the clear blue sea lead us to the idyllic beaches and tropical lagoons that have made the famous Phi Phi Islands among the most popular islands worldwide, especially after being the location of the film The Beach, starring Leonardo Di Caprio.
 The opportunities for snorkelling and diving are countless.
 Also, many of the cliffs are climbable, and sunset views from the top are truly amazing!

 Day 5: Phi Phi Islands – Racha Islands

 Let’s continue our Phuket sailing itinerary towards the east of the Phi Phi Islands!
 Here we will find the Racha Islands, 10 miles of tropical paradise.
-Snow-white sand and crystal clear waters where the best fishing and diving Phuket best converge.
-This is the ideal time to forget for a few days and go with the sound of the waves.
+Snow-white sand and crystal clear waters where the best fishing and diving of Phuket area converge.
+This is the ideal time to unplug from everything for a while and go with the sound of the waves.

-Day 6: Phi Phi Islands – Coral Islands
+Day 6: Phi Phi Islands – Koh Mai Thon

 The small island of Koh Mai Thon has a beach with an underwater paradise of coral reefs and a beautiful marine life.
-Koh Rang Yai is a lovely beach with a small restaurant but has many daily visitors, still maintains a pleasant, relaxed and friendly atmosphere.
-Its clean and clear waters invite to safe swimming from the beach inland.
+Koh Rang Yai is a lovely beach with a small restaurant but despite many daily visitors, it still maintains a pleasant, relaxed and friendly atmosphere.
 Koh Kai Nok, on the other hand, is the perfect sandy islet.
-Pretty as a postcard, surrounded by coral, is a must for fans of the snorkel.
+Pretty as a postcard and surrounded by coral, it is a must for all snorkellers.

 Day 7: Phuket

 End of our Phuket sailing itinerary!
-Back to the base, we find the numerous small islands of which we started.
-Indeed, if there is time for something else, feed the fish of Khai Nok Beach is the right choice.
+Sailing back to the marina, we will find all the islands from which we started.
+Indeed, if there is time for something else, try to feed the fish of Khai Nok Beach!